-"Bad men and bad corporations and rusis there are and always have been trusts there are and always have been and always will be, but also there is a law for their prevention and punish-ment, and with respect to all such let the law take its course.
-We are now the law take its course, we are prosper-enjoying the most unexampled prosper-ity we ever have known.
-That it is a sound and genuine prosperity is evi-denced by the fact that the recent panics and heavy losses in stocks and se-curities have not caused the failure of single banking or mercantile house in the whole country.
+"Bad men and bad corporations and in the state and a bid to point outs who trusts there are and always have been and always will be, but also there is a law for their prevention and punish-ment, and with respect to all such let the law take its course.
+We are now enjoying the most unexampled prosper-ity we ever have known.
+That it is a sound ord scentific prosperity is evisound and genuine prosperity is evi-denced by the fact that the recent pan-les and heavy losses in stocks and se-curities have not caused the failure of single banking or mercantile house in the whole country.